 ADSC, as a Carrying Dealer, is responsible for trade execution and for the settling of trades (both of which our Introducing Dealer may do in certain circumstances) and custody of client cash and securities.

 ADSC is responsible for issuing account statements and trade confirmations and for most tax reporting.
-Nevertheless, for mutual fund transactions, ADSC relies on the manager of the mutual fund to issue trade confirmations as permitted by the Mutual Fund Dealers Association Rules.
+Nevertheless, for mutual fund transactions, ADSC relies on the manager of the mutual fund to issue trade confirmations as permitted by the Canadian Investment Regulatory Organization Rules.
 ADSC does not give investment advice and does not determine the suitability of client investments and is not responsible for and does not supervise any investment advice given to clients by their advisor or dealer.
 Also, ADSC is under no duty to evaluate the appropriateness, accuracy or quality of any instructions received by clients, their advisor, or employer for group accounts.
 Please contact your advisor or dealer to learn more about how they manage of conflicts of interest.